r2rationality/turbocardano/README.md

 cmake -B cmake-build-release
 ```

-Build `dt` binary using all available CPU cores (will be available in `cmake-build-release` directory):
+Build `tada` binary using all available CPU cores (will be available in `cmake-build-release` directory):
 ```
-cmake --build cmake-build-release -j -t dt
+cmake --build cmake-build-release -j -t tada
 ```